 Concept evaluation involves using customer feedback – obtained in a qualitative research setting – as a means of narrowing and optimizing marketing concepts in an iterative fashion.
 The objective is to identify a surplus of benefit-based marketing concepts and test them in written form before investing significantly in full development or implementation activities.
 This process can be used for a variety of strategic purposes, from positioning to messaging to new product development.
 As shown below, customer need areas are used as a platform for developing statements, written to express the core benefit in slightly different ways.
 For example, the benefit of convenience could be expressed a number of ways – time savings, ease of use, portability, etc.

 “Survival of the Fittest”

 The concepts are then exposed to customers – one at a time – to determine overall appeal and probe specific areas of interest.
 The basic idea is to use the concept as the platform for understanding which benefits are most important, and why.
 Once individual concepts are explored, concepts are then compared against one another, to help determine which is the most preferred and why.
 This information is essential to refining and narrowing the list of ideas for subsequent copy refinement.

 Effective Concept Development

 Concept statements should be written in a manner that stresses the strategic benefits of any given concept vs. creative writing appeal.
 While the copywriting should be neither boring nor bland, it is important to distill the idea down to its primary reason-for-being.
 In fact, executional “ad copy” should be avoided, as it may oversell an idea that doesn’t really have any customer merit.

-Using a concept like this, the moderator then probes for understanding, overall appeal, and differentiation.
+Using benefit-based (vs. creative-based) concepts, the moderator then probes for understanding, overall appeal, and differentiation.
 As concepts are narrowed, there is more time in later groups to probe deeper on phrasing and specific support points.

 Concept Testing and Optimization